malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ## Rounding it Out
 Some of the implications of what I am trying to say may not be obvious at first glance, so I shall now summarise by restating some of the conclusions so far.

-The HOOS is effectively a state that represents that subjective experience has occurred, but it is subjective experience on its own.
-It is merely the content of the experience: a statement that the individual has observed whatever is the topic of the so called subjective experience.
+The HOOS is effectively a state that represents that subjective experience has occurred.
+However, it is not subjective experience on its own; it is merely the content of the experience: a statement that the individual has observed whatever is the topic of the so called subjective experience.

-The processing that follows is also not itself subjective experience.
-It is merely the interpretation of the HOOS representation, and has as its output another representation.
+The processing that follows is also not itself subjective experience; it is merely the interpretation of the HOOS representation, and has as its output another representation.
 In the brain, that interpretation occurs through the action of millions of individual neurons.
 There is no place to pinpoint as the thing that has subjective experience.

 There is also no time to pinpoint as the moment of subjective experience.
-At any given moment in time, the only thing that exists of subjective experience is a representation that subjective experience occurred plus the in-flight action of millions of individual computational units interpreting that representation.
+At any given moment in time, the only thing that exists of subjective experience is a representation that subjective experience occurred, plus the in-flight action of millions of individual computational units interpreting that representation.

-The only evidence we have for the supposed existence of subjective experience is the actions that follow from the above: further thought plus further representations of subjective experience, external actions such as verbal report with regard to our observations, and the subsequently processed memories of the former two.
+The only evidence that we have for the supposed existence of subjective experience is the actions that follow the generation of a HOOS: further thought plus further representations of subjective experience, external actions such as verbal report with regard to our observations, and the subsequently processed memories of the former two.

-So, while the HOOS captures the essence of subjective experience and in that sense it is subjective experience in its most basic form, it is only through the subsequent train of thought that we collate sufficient evidence of the existence of the HOOS in order for us to convince ourselves that we have subjective experience.
+So, while the HOOS captures the essence of subjective experience and in that sense it is subjective experience in its most basic form, it is only through the subsequent train of thought that we collate sufficient evidence of the existence of the HOOS in order for us to convince ourselves that we have just had subjective experience.

 In conclusion, we need to shift our view from looking for a particular place or point in time when subjective experience occurs, to seeing it as duration over which various aspects of its content are processed.
 The exact point in time when the subjective experience starts cannot be identified, because it is gradually built up from earlier computational states.
 The point in time when a given subjective experience ends also cannot be identified as computation gradually shifts from being about that observation to doing things as a result of the observation.

-# V.4 The Properties of Subjective Experience
+# V.4 Explaining Phenomenology of Subjective Experience
-To show more clearly how the above creates subjective experience, let us examine some specific properties of subjective experience.
+To show more clearly how the above creates subjective experience, let us examine some specific phenomena of subjective experience.

 ## Homunculus
 In chapter IV.1 I discussed briefly the old notion of a _homunculus_, a "little person" that sits in our heads and does all the observing.
 While that old notion has been thoroughly dismissed, it remains a very accurate description of what it "feels like" to be conscious.
 There is something specific about the way that we feel like we observe our perceptions and our thoughts as if the "we" doing the observation is somehow separate from the "we" doing the perceptions and thoughts.